 Jami was raised in Grand Junction.
-She received a B.S. in elementary education from Union College and a M.A. in special education from the University of Northern Colorado.
-She has worked in both public and private schools in Colorado, Indiana, and Taiwan.
+She earned a Bachelor of Science in Elementary Education from Union College and a Master of Arts in Special Education from the University of Northern Colorado.
+She also has an endorsement in teaching Culturally and Linguistically Diverse Students.
+She has worked at public and private schools in Colorado, Indiana, and Taiwan.
 She is very excited to have this opportunity to live close to her family and work in the community that has given her so much love and support.
 Jami enjoys reading, swimming, hiking, eating, camping, and traveling.

 Sarah Gould was born and raised in Chattanooga, Tennessee.
 Later, her family moved to the Nashville, TN area, where she attended high school at Highland Academy in Portland, TN.
 After graduating from academy, Sarah went on to Southern Adventist University for only a year before becoming a hair stylist.
 Another move brought her closer to Union College in Lincoln, Nebraska where she graduated with a Bachelor of Science degree in Elementary Education and a minor in Psychology.